miled/wordpress-social-login/readme.txt

 = Where can I report bugs & get support? =

 As an open source project and beta stage plugin, We Appreciate Your Feedback!
+Also to get **help and support**, join us on the [discussion group](https://groups.google.com/forum/#!forum/hybridauth-plugins)

 == Screenshots ==

 1. **Comment** - Buttons for 3rd party services are also provided on the comment form.